Samuel-0316/DataGen/README.md

 # Datagen: Automated Dataset Generation Tool

 ## Overview
+One of the biggest challenges in fine-tuning LLMs is finding the right dataset.
+While we have massive amounts of data available in the form of websites, files, and other sources, we can’t directly use them for training.
+LLMs require structured, supervised data, which is where this project comes in.
+DataGen simplifies this process by transforming raw, unstructured data into a well-formatted dataset—creating supervised Q&A pairs that make it ideal for training.
+It turns what was once a nightmare into an effortless task.

 Datagen is a powerful web application designed to automate the generation of structured datasets in a Q&A format Specially, for fine tuining large language models.
 It processes raw text from various sources, utilizes LLMs to generate contextual question-answer pairs, and outputs well-formatted datasets for AI model fine-tuning and analysis.

 ## Features